 Start pedaling!
 Mountain biking, whether traditional or fat biking, is a great way to get away from the pavement and into the wilderness.
 From the national forest's backcountry roads and singletrack trails you'll find plenty of views full of fall colors.
 Whether you're going uphill or down, take time to rest and enjoy the view!

-2. Pick up a Paddle
+2. Pick up a Paddle and SUP

 3. On Two Feet